Connecting HubSpot

 The permissions are designed to be the minimum Rizer needs to function.
 It reads your data to enable recycling, and writes only to create new records during re-engagement.

-What Data Syncs from HubSpot?
+What data syncs from HubSpot?

 Once connected, Rizer imports several types of data from HubSpot.
 Here’s what comes over and how often it syncs.

-Pipelines and Stages
+Pipelines and stages

 Rizer imports your deal and lead pipeline configuration, including which stages are marked as closed-lost.
 This tells Rizer where to look for recyclable deals.